Working to Enhance the Downtown Experience

 December 15th, 2018

-• Thu, September 06, 2018 11:25 AM | Robin Parsons (Administrator)
+• Thu, September 06, 2018 11:25 AM | Anonymous member (Administrator)

 The Downtown Sarasota Condominium Association (DSCA) has been a Stakeholder and supporter of the Bayfront 20:20 planning initiative since its early planning in 2014.
 DSCA helped financially to fund the Stakeholder initiative and has provided feedback to the Sarasota Bayfront Planning Organization (SBPO) and The Bayplanning team through the Stakeholder organization.
 It is the position of the DSCA Board that The Bay project should continue to move forward after delivery of The Bay Conceptual Master Plan on September 6, 2018.